-For information about electronic receipts, see "About electronic receipts" on the facing page
+For information about electronic receipts, see "About electronic receipts" below

 Applying receipts

 To process receipts, you display client invoices in the 3-3-1 Cash Receipts window, select the invoice being paid, and then enter the amount of the payment and any applicable discount or overpayment.
 If the payment includes a credit invoice, you enter a negative amount for that invoice.